 The immune system is a HUGE topic right now.
-People are trying to figure out how to "boost" their immune system during this global health crisis.
-Hoping they can figure out a miracle supplement, juice or food that will offer protection.
+Most people like you are trying to figure out how to boost your immune system during this global health crisis.
+Hoping to figure out a miracle supplement, juice or food that will offer protection.
 Unfortunately, for so many of us, the immune system has not been a priority and has been weakened through our lifestyle choices.

 Think about your own health for the past several years.
 Have you experienced gas, bloating, diarrhea, constipation, fatigue, lack of energy, brain fog, moodiness, skin rashes, abdominal pain, anxiety, frequent belching or stomach gurgling?

 If so, your immune system has been weakened.
 Why?
 Because 70% of our immune system lives in our gut.
-If we are not eating foods that are right for our bodies, our immune system suffers.
+If we are not eating the best foods for immune system, it will get weak and we will get sick.
 If we aren't hydrated and exercise regularly, then our immune system suffers.

 I am a Certified Holistic Nutritionist teaching people just like you how to stop suffering so you can get back to living.
-The TAKE YOUR LIFE BACK coaching call is a FREE 30 minute call where we will talk about your specific symptoms and start creating a plan that is unique to your situation using the Simply Great Gut Health program.
+The offer a FREE 30 minute strategy session where we will talk about your specific symptoms and how the Simply Great Health program can help.

-Simply Great Gut Health is a customized 5 Step plan that fits your busy lifestyle helping you to achieve optimal health.
+Simply Great Health is a personalized 5 Step plan that fits your busy lifestyle helping you to achieve optimal health.

 It’s very simple.
 No jumping through hoops and NO PRESSURE.